On the Complexity of Random Satisfiability Problems with Planted Solutions: Results

 \section{Results}

 We state our upper and lower bounds for the planted satisfiability problem.
 Identical upper and lower bounds apply to Goldreich's planted $k$-CSPs with $r$ being the degree of lowest-degree non-zero Fourier coefficient of $P$.
-For brevity we omit the repetitive proofs and statements in this section.
-In Appendix \ref{sec:csp-extend} we show the extension of our lower bounds to this problem and also make the similarity between the two problems explicit.
+For brevity, we omit the repetitive definitions and statements in this section.
+In Section \ref{sec:gen-planted} we give the extension of our lower bounds to this problem and also make the connections between the two problems explicit.